axb2035/gym-chase/README.md

 # gym-chase
 ## A toy text gym environment based on Chase.

-Chase is based on a text game I first saw in the 1970's and featured in a number of 1980's personal computer programming books.
+Chase is based on a text game I first saw in the 1970's on a Nixdorf mini computer (pretty sure it was a 8870/M55) and featured in a number of 1980's personal computer programming books.
 See: https://www.atariarchives.org/morebasicgames/showpage.php?page=26 for an example.